 Courtney Bru represents employers in state and federal labor and employment matters and other issues affecting the workplace.
 In addition to having extensive experience representing management in all phases of litigation before state and federal courts and regulatory and administrative agencies, a significant portion of her practice is devoted to counseling and training management and human resources professionals on the best practices for reducing risk, avoiding litigation, and maintaining a productive workforce.

-Each month, the Oklahoma Employment Law Letter three-part subscription package delivers the practical, hands-on advice you need to manage your Oklahoma workforce safely and in compliance with Oklahoma and federal laws.
+Oklahoma Employment Law Letter provides a three-part subscription package to deliver the practical, hands-on advice you need to manage your Oklahoma workforce safely and in compliance with Oklahoma and federal laws.
 That's because the newsletter's editors are Oklahoma attorneys who defend and counsel employers statewide.

-Each issue also keeps you on top of U.S. Supreme Court and Oklahoma court decisions that affect your workforce, all reported with Oklahoma's local laws and policies in mind.
-You get all the information you need to stay in business — and out of the courtroom.
+Each issue also keeps you on top of Oklahoma court and U.S. Supreme Court decisions that affect your workforce, all reported with Oklahoma's local laws and policies in mind.
+You get the information you need to stay in business — and out of the courtroom.

 Your complete subscription package includes:

 Select another Employment Law Letter by clicking on any state below: